Uncharted: Drake's Fortune: Plot

-Treasure hunter Nathan "Nate" Drake, accompanied by documentary filmmaker Elena Fisher, recovers the coffin of his self-proclaimed ancestor Sir Francis Drake off the coast of Panama, having located it from coordinates inscribed on a family heirloom: a ring Nate wears around his neck.
-While the coffin doesn't hold a body, it does contains Sir Francis' diary.
-Soon after, pirates attack and destroy Nate's boat, but Nate's friend and mentor, Victor "Sully" Sullivan, rescues the two in his seaplane.
-While regrouping at a nearby village, Nate reveals to Sully that the diary contains a map to El Dorado.
-Seeing Elena as a liability, they abandon her at the dock and begin the hunt for the golden city.
+Treasure hunter Nathan "Nate" Drake, accompanied by reporter Elena Fisher, recovers the coffin of his self-proclaimed ancestor Sir Francis Drake off the coast of Panama, having located it from coordinates inscribed on a family heirloom: a ring Nate wears around his neck.
+The coffin contains Sir Francis' diary, which gives the location of El Dorado.
+Pirates attack and destroy Nate's boat, but Nate's friend and mentor, Victor "Sully" Sullivan, rescues the two in his seaplane.
+Fearing Elena's reporting will attract potential rivals, Nate and Sully abandon her at a dock.

-A week later, following the map into the Amazonian rain-forest, Nate and Sully discover an ancient temple that once held a large golden statue, long since plundered by Spanish Conquistadors.
-Nate realizes that the statue was in fact the real El Dorado and decides to continue his pursuit.
-Nearby, they find an abandoned Nazi U-boat hanging off a waterfall, inside of which Nate finds another page from Drake's diary showing the statue was taken to an uncharted island in the South Pacific.
+A week later, Nate and Sully discover an alcove that once held a large statue after following the diary to the indicated spot, and realize that El Dorado is not a city but rather a golden idol.
+They find a Nazi U-boat, which contains a page from Drake's diary showing the statue was taken to a remote island in the South Pacific.
 However, mercenaries led by criminal Gabriel Roman (Simon Templeman), to whom Sully owes a substantial debt, and his lieutenant Atoq Navarro (Robin Atkin Downes), intercept Nate and Sully.
-They take the journal and shoot Sully in the chest, but Nate manages to escape.
-He quickly encounters Elena, who followed the pair through the jungle, and they decide to team up and use the diary page to find the statue first.
+Sully is shot in the chest and collapses, but Nate manages to escape, encounters Elena, and flies with her to the island.

-While flying to the island, anti-aircraft fire forces Elena and Nate to bail out and they are separated.
-After retrieving supplies from the wrecked seaplane, Nate heads toward an old Spanish fort to find Elena.
-While navigating the fort, he takes note of the many wrecked ships along the island's coast and soon finds evidence of Drake's presence on the island.
-Nate is briefly captured by pirates led by his old associate Eddy Raja (James Sie), but Elena breaks him free and they flee to a flooded Spanish city along the island's coast.
-They make their way to the city's customs house and find records showing the statue was moved further inland to a monastery.
-Along the way, they learn that Sully somehow survived and is now seeming to work with the antagonists.
+On the way, anti-aircraft fire forces Elena and Nate to bail out and they are separated.
+After retrieving supplies from the wrecked seaplane, Nate heads toward an old fort to find Elena.
+After Nate is briefly captured by pirates led by his old associate Eddy Raja (James Sie), Elena breaks him free and they flee to the island's old customs house.
+After finding records showing the statue was moved further inland to the monastery, they find that Sully somehow survived and accompanying the antagonists.
 Nate and Elena find and rescue Sully who, having survived due to Drake's diary blocking the bullet, explains he was buying time for Nate by misleading Roman.